bplaat/goldos/README.md

 # bplaat/goldos
-A simple Operating System for ATmega328p microcontrollers
+A simple Operating System for AVR microcontrollers and runnable as a normal program

 ## How to build it?
 Run this command to build and run GoldOS on your own computer: